tanajis/python/dataStructure/GreedyAlgorithms/readme.txt

 #IMP : The Greedy algorithm has only one shot to compute the optimal solution so that it never goes back and reverses the decision.
 #IMP : generally in greedy approach, we sort some inputs by increasing or descresing order and then select.
+# It builds up a solution piece by piece, always choosing the next piece that offers the most obvious and immediate benefit

 Greedy algorithms have some advantages and disadvantages: